 United Artists: Some UA archival records are located at the Wisconsin Center for Film and Theater Research, including corporate ledgers.

-Universal: The most extensive archives are located at the studio and in other remote locations, but are not open to the public.
+Universal: The most extensive archives are located at the Universal Studios Lot and in other locations, but they are not open to external researchers.
 Some material is available at USC, and the Margaret Herrick Library houses a collection of trailer scripts.
+Requests for permissions to use Universal Studios film and television clips should be sent to NBCUniversal Archives.

 Warner Bros.: Many Warner Bros. archives are held at USC, covering studio inception to 1968.
 Also includes the William Schaefer ledger, which covers film grosses from 1921-1967.
 Some materials (mostly scripts) are held at the University of Wisconsin, and UCLA Library Special Collections houses some Warner Bros. silent film music scores.